According to Article 1274 of the Civil Code of RF:

 inter-libraryloans, may only be available at libraries' premises, under the condition of preventing digital copying of the works in question.

-The exemption of this rule are works, that passed into the public domain in accordance with Article 1282 of the Civil Code, which states:
+The exemption to this rule are works wich passed into the public domain in accordance with Article 1282 of the Civil Code, which states:

-- Upon the expiration of the exclusive copyright, a research, literary work of work of creative art, whether published or not, passes into the public domain.
+- Upon the expiration of the exclusive copyright, a research, literary work or artistic work, whether published or not, passes into the public domain.

 - A work that passed into the public domain may be used by any individual without consent or agreement and with no royalty implied, while authorship, author’s name and the original integrity of the work remain under legal protection.